CASE STUDY · LEADERSHIP

 “We believe physical activity is fundamental to a healthy and happy life.
 Our ambition is to empower people to improve their lives through fitness.
 We are a technology company that meshes the physical and digital worlds to create a completely new, immersive, and connected fitness experience.”

-Peloton’s Kickstarter campaign featured this image of John Foley’s wife riding a prototype in their home.
+FIG. 01 · KICKSTARTER, 2013 Peloton's Kickstarter campaign featured this image of John Foley's wife riding a prototype in their home.
+Peloton raised $300K on Kickstarter that year.

-The author standing outside peloton's studio on Covent Gardens, London.
+The author standing outside Peloton's studio in Covent Garden, London.

 In May 2020, at the height of this frenzy, CEO John Foley gave Time Magazine a new vision:[1]